Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 He added that he didn’t understand why Israel gave up Gaza.
 “Somebody from Israel, I can’t tell you who, but was well known, decided to give it up.
 It’s one of the bad real estate deals.”

 Israeli opposition leader Yair Lapid proposed a plan for the reconstruction of Gaza, framing it as complementary to Trump’s proposals.
-The plan consists of Egypt assuming responsibility for Gaza for 15 years in exchange for erasing its $155 billion external debt, with international and regional allies covering the cost.
+The plan involved Egypt assuming responsibility for Gaza for 15 years in exchange for erasing its $155 billion external debt, with international and regional allies covering the costs.
 Under this arrangement, Egypt would oversee Gaza’s reconstruction, manage internal security, and work to prevent arms smuggling and terrorism, with assistance from an Egyptian-Israeli-American security mechanism.
 The UN Security Council would define Egypt’s role as a “trusteeship,” aiming to transition Gaza to Palestinian Authority control following reforms.
 Saudi Arabia, Abraham Accords countries, and the U.S. would contribute to the rebuilding effort, with Egypt allowing Gazans who wish to emigrate to do so in an orderly manner.

 Egypt and Netanyahu immediately rejected the idea.